zusizusi/autoware.universe/system/autoware_pipeline_latency_monitor/README.md

 The total latency is the sum of these chronologically-consistent individual latencies.
 The node also allows for adding fixed offset values to the final sum.

 The calculated total latency is published continuously and also used to report diagnostic information.
-A WARN status is published if the latency exceeds a configurable threshold.
+An ERROR status is published if the latency exceeds a configurable threshold.

 ## Inputs / Outputs